BayanZughair/Interactive-rating/README.md

 # Interaction Rating Component

-This is a simple interaction rating component built with ReactJS and CSS.
+This is an interaction rating component built with ReactJS and styled components.
 It allows users to rate their experience on a scale of 1-5 stars.

 ## Features